BOHEMIAN RHAPSODY

 Feeding The Hungry Child/“Yes, I Do Need You.”

-So, why isn’t going solo the answer when you’re scared of love?
-Because, like Freddie Mercury, going solo leaves you starving; in a state of famine just like the children in Africa.
+Why isn’t going solo the answer when you’re scared of love?
+Because, like Freddie Mercury, going solo leaves you starving; in a state of famine, like the children in Africa.
 Sure, it might seem better to convince yourself, “I don’t need anyone,” when you feel left; unwanted; unlovable; and that love is never safe.
-The problem is, isolation just makes you feel lonelier and no less hungry.
+The problem is that isolation makes you feel lonelier and less hungry.

 Mary came and took him away from his solo retreat; the retreat he’d let Paul help him create; Paul who blocked phone calls; not telling him that Live Aid needed and wanted Queen.
 Angry at Paul and himself; he apologized to his Queen family; asked for forgiveness; and admitted that he needed them.